- Read Frida and Miranda's Smile and discuss these artists styles

-- Painting easel, palette, and artist's beret (optional)
+- Optional: Painting easel, palette, and artist's beret

-- Set up painting area with paints, water, and brushes
+- Set up painting area with paints, water, and brushes.

-- Check Kidspiration connection to large screen monitor
+- Check Kidspiration connection to the projector.

 Step 1: Read Frida by Jonah Winter, illustrated by Ana Juan and Miranda's Smile by Thomas Locker.
 Discuss how these artists captured emotions.
 Discuss the medium these artists used and their styles.